Loopring Reaches Market Cap of $1.19 Billion (LRC)

-Loopring (LRC) traded 1.5% higher against the US dollar during the twenty-four hour period ending at 11:00 AM ET on April 12th.
-One Loopring coin can now be purchased for $0.90 or 0.00002230 BTC on major exchanges.
-Loopring has a total market capitalization of $1.19 billion and $173.09 million worth of Loopring was traded on exchanges in the last 24 hours.
-During the last week, Loopring has traded down 20.9% against the US dollar.
+Loopring (LRC) traded 0.2% higher against the US dollar during the one day period ending at 20:00 PM Eastern on April 15th.
+One Loopring coin can now be bought for about $0.89 or 0.00002200 BTC on major exchanges.
+In the last seven days, Loopring has traded down 8.2% against the US dollar.
+Loopring has a market cap of $1.19 billion and $70.85 million worth of Loopring was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.